evelinawahlstrom/ad-assignment-client/README.md

 ## Create React App

-This project was scaffolded using the create-react-app cli.
+This project was developer with the help of using the create-react-app cli.

 **[The standard create-react-app docs can be found in here](./create-react-app-docs.md)**

+## Features working
+## My progress